cmusatyalab/wcacourse/README.md

 ```sh
 $ yolo detect train data=$(pwd)/yolo-dataset/data.yaml model=yolov8n.pt epochs=100 imgsz=640 project=yolo-project
 ```
 The results of the training can be found in `yolo-project/train`.
 The model you will use later is `yolo-project/train/weights/best.pt`.
+Copy this file to `/home/wcastudent/models`.

 ## Define the Application Logic
 OpenWorkFlow